shehab-shahid/Shehab_Portfolio/README.md

 # Shehab_Portfolio
 Two projects currently on GitHub.
+One Private Equity (Data Analyst) project completed and in process of being uploaded.
+The following projects will then be started (in order):

+* Scrape any website (so I can freelance online! - UBC, I am currently doing projects to showcase to employers whilst minimizing learning new content that is also taught on MDS)
-One Private Equity project in-progress.
-After Private Equity, a project will begin containing data scraping through to production.
-Lastly, Capstone Projects on AWS and Azure will be carried out.
+* Project containing data scraping through to production.
+* Lastly, Capstone Projects on AWS and Azure (data engineering) will be carried out.
+* Financial modelling and valuation (non-data science)

 # [Diagnostic, Prescriptive and Inferential Analysis To Determine Performance of Lecture Theatres in University](https://github.com/shehab-shahid/Diagnostic_and_Inferential_Analysis_To_Determine_Performance_of_Lecture_Theatres_in_University)